rust-lang/rfcs/text/3537-msrv-resolver.md

 If no `package.rust-version` is specified, we wouldn't want to fallback to the version of rustc being used because that could cause `Cargo.lock` churn if contributors are on different Rust versions.

+## Reporting

+Alternative to or in addition to the `cargo update` output to report when things are held back (both MSRV and semver), we can run the resolver twice on the original input, once for MSRV and once without.
+We then do a depth-first diff of the trees, stopping and reporting on the first different node.
+This would let us report on any command that changes the way the tree is resolved.
+We'd likely want to limit the output to only the sub-tree that changed.

+We could either always do the second resolve or only do the second resolve if the resolver changed anything, whichever is faster.

+Its unknown whether making the inputs available for multiple resolves would have a performance impact.

+While a no-change resolve is fast, if this negatively impacts it enough, we could explore hashing the resolve inputs and storing that in the lockfile, allowing us to detect if the inputs have changed and only resolving then.

+## Configuring the resolver mode on the command-line or `Cargo.toml`

+The Cargo team is very interested in [moving project-specific config to manifests](https://github.com/rust-lang/cargo/issues/12738).
+However, there is a lot more to define for us to get there.
+Some routes that need further exploration include:
+- If its a CLI flag, then its transient, and its unclear which modes should be transient now and in the future
+  - We could make it sticky by tracking this in `Cargo.lock` but that becomes less obvious what resolver mode you are in and how to change
+- We could put this in `Cargo.toml` but that implies it unconditionally applies to everything
+  - But we want `cargo install` to use the latest dependencies so people get bug/security fixes
+  - This gets in the way of the "separate development / publish MSRV" workflow

+By relying on config we can have a stabilized solution sooner and we can work out more of the details as we better understand the relevant problems.

+## Add `workspace.rust-version`

+Instead of using the lowest MSRV among workspace members, we could add `workspace.rust-version`.

+This opens its own set of questions
+- Do packages implicitly inherit this?
+- What are the semantics if its unset?
+- Would it be confusing to have this be set in mixed-MSRV workspaces?
+Would blocking it be incompatible with the semantics when unset?
+- In mixed-MSRV workspaces, does it need to be the highest or lowest MSRV of your packages?
+  - For the resolver, it would need to be the lowest but there might be other use cases where it needs to be the highest

+The proposed solution does not block us from later going down this road but allows us to move forward without having to figure out all of these details.

 # Prior art
 [prior-art]: #prior-art